microsoft/coe-starter-kit/coe-cli/docs/help/alm/install.md

 ##### -p, --project

-The Azure DevOps project name.
+The Azure DevOps project name where the solution source code will be stored.
 The project must already be created in your Azure DevOps organization.
 This value will be used to:
  - Create Variable Group
  - Import Azure DevOps pipeline templates
  - Create Azure DevOps pipelines to import, export and delete solutions in the Power Platform environments